Josh Lowe Player Props: Rays vs. Twins

 Josh Lowe At The Plate

-- Lowe has picked up an RBI in 48.0% of his games this year, with two or more RBI in 16.0% of his games.
+- Lowe has picked up an RBI in 48.0% of his games this year, with more than one RBI in 16.0% of his games.
 He has also produced three or more runs in four contests.

-- He has scored in 46.0% of his games this season, with more than one run scored in 12.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.